pudly/schmopera-hugo/content/articles/book-review-the-monster-i-am-today.md

 _Monster_ finds nostalgia in the whiffs of choir life, music-nerd jokes ("Leontyne "Pree-chay"), that first great music teacher, even that first pretty horrible music teacher.

+A lot of the book is familiar, particularly that thing about being able to pinpoint the exact start of one's obsession with a singer.
+(There's a lot of history, for example, between me and this clip.)
+Simmonds is thorough with his adoration of Leontyne Price, even devoting a poem to the three-minute ovation Price received after "O Patria Mia" at the Met in 1985.

 <figure data-type="image">{{% md %}}

 ![](https://res.cloudinary.com/schmopera/image/upload/v1630549334/media/2021/09/LeontynePrice_xinedq.jpg){{% /md %}}